CosmiQ/solaris_tutorials/Solaris_FOSS4G_2019/README.md

 ## Notes for non-workshop participants

 This workshop uses a number of files from the [SpaceNet Datasets](https://spacenet.ai) which are not included within the repository.
-Specifically, you'll need to add a few subdirectories to the `data` folder here.
+Specifically, you'll need to add a few subdirectories to the `data` folder here, and update a few of the paths in config and .csv files under `data/workshop_configs`.
 The instructions for doing so are below.

 #### Data preparation for use within the notebooks: